beshakil/myglassshop/README.md

 ### Introduction

-In this project, I build a **Eyesome App** similar to Lenskart - Clone.
+In this project, I build a **Myglass App** similar to Lenskart - Clone.
-Eyesome App is your one-stop destination for all your eyewear needs, bringing the convenience of online shopping to the world of eyewear.
-Inspired by the success of Lenskart, Eyesome App offers a seamless and user-friendly e-commerce platform designed for purchasing eyewear online.
-Whether you're looking for stylish eyeglasses, fashionable sunglasses, Eyesome App has you covered.
+Myglass App is your one-stop destination for all your eyewear needs, bringing the convenience of online shopping to the world of eyewear.
+Inspired by the success of Lenskart, Myglass App offers a seamless and user-friendly e-commerce platform designed for purchasing eyewear online.
+Whether you're looking for stylish eyeglasses, fashionable sunglasses, Myglass App has you covered.

-This README provides essential information about Eyesome App, guiding you through its features, installation, and usage.
-A user looking to make the most of the app, this document serves as your comprehensive guide.
+This README provides essential information about Myglass App, guiding you through its features, installation, and usage.
+For a user looking to make the most of the app, this document serves as your comprehensive guide.

 <details>
     <summary>Route Names</summary>